+How to choose the best foundation for your skin?
 What are the ingredients we should look for in our base makeup?

 Dr. TWL: I think in today’s world of foundations, base makeup, BB cream, cc creams, it’s really common to find skincare ingredients infused in the product.
 These include antioxidants, moisturisers.
 For example, sodium hyaluronate, known commonly as hyaluronic acid.
 These are quite commonly found in BB and CC creams, because it does not add a significant difference to the texture of the foundations.
 It is also cosmetically quite appealing as opposed to heavier cream moisturiser formulas.
 Additionally, we also certainly find a lot of foundation products which are marketed as having SPF protection as well.
 Now as to whether this would replace your need for wearing a sunscreen.
 I feel that it really depends on you know the product and the brand research.

 You have heard of a Korean brand recently that was called out for actually stating a product’s SPF as higher than what it really was when it was tested independently by a website in a laboratory and not found to have the SPF 50, which it was purportedly marketed to have.
 So in terms of brand research and credibility, I think it’s important for the consumer to be discerning.
 I personally prefer to play it safe.
 I would use a product that is dedicated for sun protection, and then on top of that, the base makeup.